Self gravity decoheres quantum systems

 \section{Abstract}

-We study how self gravitation of quantum systems affects the quantum coherence present in their state.
-Spatial superpositions of static, large, heavy systems tend to rapidly lose coherence, whereas light or massless particles are unaffected.
-Furthermore, large and heavy objects also rapidly localize into a single classical position.
-The ratio of the characteristic size of the system and its Compton length determines the onset of the effects, which become significant at a timescale that is inversely proportional to the system's gravitational self energy.
-Our results can explain two important aspects of physical systems: the possibility of coherently placing individual particles or photons in distant positions, and the difficulty of maintaining quantum coherence between massive objects.

-\textit{Do quantum systems gravitate as classical ones?} Answering this question would have profound consequences on our understanding of physics at the overlap of relativity and quantum mechanics.
-More importantly, it would aid our efforts to obtain a unified theory of Nature.
+We study the effects of self gravity on the quantum state of a massive and static particle that initially contains quantum coherence between two positions.
+We employ linearized quantum gravity to obtain the self-interacting dynamics of the particle mediated by gravitons, and find that the effective evolution of the particle's state can be viewed as a quantum channel composed of a unitary, dephasing, depolarizing, and erasure part.
+Depolarization drives the state towards maximal mixedness while depolarization and dephasing decrease its quantum coherence.
+Crucially, the intrinsic diffusion and dephasing timescales of the problem determine a relation between the mass and size of the particle that naturally identifies the transition between its classical and quantum regime.
+Our work therefore provides an explanation for the observational difference between the quantum behavior of small and light systems and the classical behavior of larger and heavier ones.

-To date, it is still unknown how quantum systems gravitate.
-There has been extensive work on this and related topics, such as quantum state reduction and spontaneous collapse of the wave function due to gravity \cite{Karolyhazy:1966,Diosi:1984,Bassi:Lochan:13}, gravitational decoherence and radiation due of coherent superpositions \cite{Penrose:96,Anastopoulos:1996,Ford:Roman:2008,Blencowe:2013,Anastopoulos:Hu:2013,Howl:Penrose:2019,Toros:Mazumdar:2020}, gravitational bound states \cite{Nesvizhevsky:Boerner:2002,Jenke:Cronenberg:2014}, stochastic gravity \cite{Brahim:Remy:2006,Hu:Verdaguer:08}, and more advanced theories of (quantum) gravity \cite{Page:Geilker:1981,Rovelli:2008,Khoury:2013}.
-Regardless of the advances achieved so far, there has been no definitive proof that genuine quantum features, such as coherence and entanglement, affect the gravitational field of physical systems.
+A key open question at the overlap of relativistic and quantum physics is \emph{how do quantum systems gravitate}.
+While a definitive answer would most likely require unifying general relativity and quantum mechanics into a full theory of quantum gravity \cite{Kiefer2012_QuantumGravity3rd,Ashtekar2021_ShortReviewLQG,vanDongen2021_StringTheoryEinsteinIdentity,Bose:Fuentes:2025}, tackling this question already in the low energy and weak curvature regimes would have the advantage of potentially providing new insights while circumventing such difficult task.
+Extensive work has been dedicated in the past decades on many topics at the interplay of relativity and quantum mechanics, such as quantum state reduction and spontaneous collapse of the wave function due to gravity \cite{Karolyhazy:1966,Diosi:1984,Bassi:Lochan:13}, gravitational bound states \cite{Nesvizhevsky:Boerner:2002,Jenke:Cronenberg:2014}, stochastic gravity \cite{Brahim:Remy:2006,Hu:Verdaguer:08}, and advanced theories of (post and quantum) gravity \cite{Page:Geilker:1981,Rovelli:2008,Khoury:2013,Oppenheim:2023,Bianconi:2025,Pietsch:Petruzziello:2026}.
+Furthermore, experiments to test the quantum nature of gravity have also been recently proposed \cite{Marletto:Vedral:2017,Carney2019}.
+Nevertheless, to date there is no definitive proof that quantum features, such as coherence and entanglement, affect the gravitational field of physical systems.